I was talking to him over the phone.

 Record 2 – 3 small paragraphs from an English book or newspapers on your mobile phone, and then listen to it at least thrice.
-Keep on doing this until you start getting comfortable with your own voice.
+Keep on doing this until you start getting comfortable with your voice.
 Get into the habit of listening to you speaking English.

-A weird tip to improve your spoken English
+A weird tip for better English

-I know it sounds crazy but the idea is to get familiar with English as much as you possibly can.
+I know it sounds crazy, but the idea is to get familiar with English as much as you possibly can.

-There’s Nothing Wrong With Poor Spoken English
+There’s Nothing Wrong With Poor English

 I have seen students pretending they want to improve English.
-Consciously, they work ‘hard’ but unconsciously, they sabotage their own efforts by being lazy.
+Consciously, they work ‘hard’ but unconsciously, they sabotage their efforts by being lazy.

 Don’t Blame Luck, God, or Your Neighbor